 At the StarLab for Mind and Development we investigate how children and adults reason about the social and moral world.
 Below, you can find out more about our ongoing studies, as well as sign up to participate with your child.

 Our online child studies are designed as fun and interesting games for children from infancy to age 12.
 You and your child connect with a researcher using Zoom video software.
 Your video chat will usually take about 30 minutes, and are enjoyable for both children and their parents!
 You can participate in multiple studies, with multiple children, in one video chat session.
-Click here to learn more about what it's like to participate in a video study, or sign up to participate here!

 How do children value the effort that goes into making objects like art and tools?
 In this study we ask children which objects or paintings they like better, and which ones they think others will like better.

 Could a person ever grow a tail, or have a pet unicorn?
 In this study we want to find out how children make judgments about possible, impossible and improbable events.

 This study asks how children think about fairness and how they would fix inequalities if it were up to them.